Women’s Soccer Wins War on I-4 Against UCF, 2-1, in Double Overtime

 ORLANDO, Fla., Oct.
 7, 2021 – The University of South Florida women's soccer team captured a 2-1, double-overtime victory over in-state and conference rival Central Florida in Orlando on Thursday night.
 The Bulls now have a three-game win streak in War on I-4 contests.

 Emilie Lajmiri (Odense, Denmark) scored the game winner with 48 seconds left in the second period of overtime.
+Sydny Nasello (Land O' Lakes, Fla.) tallied two assists, while Lucy Roberts (Cheshire, England) scored her second goal of the season in the win.
+Sydney Martinez also made a season-high eight saves in the match.

 USF started strong on the attack, taking the lead exactly 23 minutes into the game.
 Nasello sent a cross to Roberts, who redirected the pass into the net to take the 1-0 lead.

-After another weather delay, Central Florida responded in the 36
+After another weather delay, Central Florida responded in the 36th minute with a goal from Dayana Martin.

 After emerging from the halftime break still tied at 1-1, the Knights offense upped the pressure in the second half.
 UCF took 13 shots, including four on goal, but Martinez made four saves, including a diving stop in the final seconds of regulation, to push the game to overtime.